 \subsection{Video Services}

 The last column of {Table~\ref{compression} presents for each of surveyed works which type of video service was considered by the authors, such as VoD, live, and {real-time as an upper set including interactive video streaming applications}.
-As discussed in Sections~\ref{sec: Benefits and Challenges} and~\ref{sec: MultiPath Mobile Video Streaming Approaches}, each type of video services has different QoS requirements such as delay-sensitivity.}
+As discussed in Sections~\ref{sec: Benefits and Challenges} and~\ref{sec: MultiPath Mobile Video Streaming Approaches}, each type of video {service} has different QoS requirements, such as delay sensitivity.}